 Also Called: Chemical ablation

-On this page, you’ll learn about Varithena symptoms, causes, diagnosis and treatment options.
-If you or someone you love is suffering from this condition, click here to schedule a complimentary consultation in St. George, Utah.
+On this page, you’ll learn about Varithena.
+If you or someone you love is interested in this treatment, click here to schedule a complimentary consultation in St. George, Utah.

 Varithena is the first FDA approved injectable foam treatment for reflux of the saphenous veins.
-Varithena is also an alternative, injectable treatment of bulging varicose veins.
-Varithena is a nonthermal or “chemical” ablation of the veins.
+This treatment is also an alternative, injectable treatment of bulging varicose veins.
+It is a nonthermal or “chemical” ablation of the veins.
 It is a alcohol base foam that helps displace the blood in the vein while disrupting the cells that line the inside of the vein.
 This helps close down the vein and reroute blood into competent veins.
 This is great alternative to thermal (heat) ablation.

 The procedure takes between 15-30 minutes.
 It requires ultrasound guided access to the vein being treated by a small needle and catheter.
 The foam is then injected and visualized filling the vein and vein branches with ultrasound.
 Compression is administered after with stockings.